2022/23 | Conestoga College

 Program Standards for Professional Practice

-The Primary Care Paramedic Program provides both academic study and practical training to prepare students for careers in working in the health care field.
-Throughout the program, students are expected to conduct themselves in a professional manner and to apply themselves to their learning.
+The Primary Care Paramedic Program provides academic study and practical training to prepare students for careers working in the health care field.
+Throughout the program, students are expected to conduct themselves professionally and apply themselves to their learning.
 Professionals function in an independent and interdependent environment.
 The fundamental responsibility of a student is to gain the necessary knowledge and skills to be a competent Primary Care Paramedic upon graduation.
-As students preparing to become professionals, it is imperative that behaviours and attitudes reflect standards that are endorsed by Conestoga College and your chosen profession.
+As students preparing to become professionals, it is imperative that behaviours and attitudes reflect standards that Conestoga College and your chosen profession endorse.
 As a Conestoga College Primary Care Paramedic student, there are three areas of conduct you are expected to follow; Academic Conduct, Professional Conduct, and Social/Behavioural Conduct.

 As a student at Conestoga College, you are a member of the College community and as such you have received a Conestoga Student Guide that includes Student Rights and Student Responsibilities.
 It is essential that you review this section and familiarize yourself with these responsibilities.
 It is expected that your conduct as a student will be reflective of the responsibilities listed.
 If you have any questions regarding any of them, please contact your Program Coordinator.

 - Students are required to adhere to the published Standards of Conduct (Academic and Social) in the Conestoga College Student Guide for the current academic year.

 - Students are required to provide, facilitate, and promote the best possible professional services.
 The Primary Care Paramedic responds to the needs of patients in a way that fosters trust, respect, collaboration, and innovation.